Best Practices

 While monolithic applications are often referred to as legacy applications and vice versa, the two concepts are different.
 Many legacy applications are monolithic applications, but the term “legacy” actually refers to the state of development.

 Typically, legacy applications are not being actively improved anymore, but they are being maintained enough to keep them running for the users who rely on them.
-Legacy applications eventually get phased out–either because the limited development poses feature constraints for users or because the operations team decides they no longer want to maintain it.
+Legacy applications eventually get phased out–either because the limited development of features and the user interface poses constraints for users or because the operations team decides they no longer want to maintain it.

-Many legacy applications fall under the umbrella of being monolithic applications because monolithic development used to be extremely popular.
+Many legacy applications fall under the umbrella of monolithic applications because monolithic development was extremely popular.
 Monolithic development creates single-tier applications where every component the application requires is built into itself.

 The design of a monolithic application means that making changes to a feature is complicated.
-There are so many dependencies within the applications that even a small update is hard, and it requires all users to download an entirely new version for things to work.
-That’s why most monolithic applications are approached with a waterfall development process where changes might be released on an annual or semi-annual basis.
+There are so many dependencies within the large applications that even a small update is time-consuming, and it requires all users to download an entirely new version for things to work.
+That’s why most monolithic applications are approached with a waterfall software development process where changes might be released annually or semi-annually.

-• Monolithic applications are simple to build, test, and deploy.
+• Monolithic applications are simple to build, test, and deploy, with regard to software engineering.
 Because everything is housed together, developers will favor how easy it is to actually launch the application initially, but maintenance down the road is a different concern.

 • Horizontal scaling is possible.
-Many people think that scaling a monolithic application is difficult, but they can actually scale horizontally fairly easily.
-Teams just need to run several copies of the app behind a load balancer to meet demand.
+Many people think that scaling a monolithic application is difficult.
+Still, they can actually scale horizontally fairly easily, and teams just need to run several copies of the app behind a load balancer to meet demand.
 Of course, this is most easily done in one direction because it’s hard to scale back once you’ve scaled up.

 • Fewer cross-cutting concerns.
 Given that monolithic applications have one codebase for everything, there are fewer cross-cutting concerns when it comes to logging and monitoring performance.